 - 4Smoking cessation is also good to avoid developing cancer of the larynx.

 Tips Tricks and Warnings

-- While cough lozenges may be soothing, do not take one and then try to sing.
-The lozenge will numb your vocal cords for the time being, and all the while you will be running your vocal cords as you strain them thinking that your voice is fine.
-Instead the best thing to do is just give your voice a rest.
+- While cough lozenges may be soothing, be mindful of using them before performing.
+The lozenge may numb your vocal cords, and all the while you will be running your vocal cords as you strain them thinking that your voice is fine.
+Instead, the best thing to do is just give your voice a rest.

 - The best time to eat is an hour or two before you sing.
 Balanced, light meals that are high in protein but low in density are good choices.
 If your stomach is full during a performance then it will hinder your diaphragm movement, making it hard to take breaths where necessary.

 Questions and Answers on Protecting your Singing Voice

 When the voice recovers from laryngitis, why do the lower notes come back first and the higher notes much later?